• Home

 Newer posts →

 Purchase this first in a series of books on the social encyclicals.
-Short and easy to read, each installment the series introduces and explains the social doctrine encyclicals at once faithful to the original teaching but more accessible to the modern reader.
+Short and easy to read, each installment of the series introduces and explains the social doctrine encyclicals in a way that is at once faithful to the original teaching while being accessible to the modern reader.

 Second in the series on the social encyclicals.
 This is ideal for students of the social teaching.